-Many aviation enthusiasts often wonder which aircraft would win an aerial encounter – F-22 or F-35.
+Many aviation enthusiasts wonder which aircraft would win an aerial encounter: the F-22 or the F-35.

 In an old interview, David Berke, a retired Marine Corps Officer and combat veteran, shared his expertise with National Interest.
 EurAsian Times republishes the comparison between F-22 and F-35 and addresses one of the most sought-after questions.

 When posted on USS John C Stennis, Berke was deployed twice, commandeering his F/A-18 to support combat operations in Iraq and Afghanistan.
-Later, he became well acquainted with flying the F-22 while serving as the division commander in the Test and Evaluation Squadron.
+Later, he became well-versed in flying the F-22 while serving as the division commander in the Test and Evaluation Squadron.

 Berke also had the honor of being the first operational pilot to fly and be qualified in the F-35B, serving as the Commanding Officer of the Marine Corps’ first F-35 squadron from 2012 to 2014.